- Disney Vacation Booked – Check

-This is our family’s 4th trip to Disney (and my youngest is only 2.5).
+This is our family’s 8th trip to Disney (and my youngest is only 6).
 Yes, we LOVE Disney.
-The last trip was a surprise, but for this trip I decided to do a countdown.
+For each trip, we do something a little different to get ready for our adventure.
+For one trip, it was a surprise, while for other trips we did countdowns.
 There are so many ideas on Pinterest and Disney websites, but I wanted to do something a little different.
-I wanted to make sure this countdown was educational.
+I wanted to make sure our countdowns were educational.

 Disney countdowns are fun but they tend to be pretty simple.
 They often include flipping over a number or crossing off a Mickey profile on a calendar.
 Parents may make a Disney inspired meal and watch their favorite Disney movie.
 I wanted to go beyond that and make sure my children learned from this experience.

 How do you make a Disney Countdown educational?
 It is quite easy actually!
 But first, you have to be organized and plan it all out.
 This is the key to a successful countdown!

 Here are the steps in planning your own educational Disney countdown: